TIBCOSoftware/snappydata/docs/security/security.md

 CALL SYS.REFRESH_LDAP_GROUP('<GROUP NAME>');
 ```

-This step has to be performed manually by admin when relevant LDAP groups
-change on server.
+This step has to be performed manually by admin when relevant LDAP groups change on the server.

 To optimize searching for groups in the LDAP server the following optional properties can be specified.
 These are similar to the current ones used for authentication: `gemfirexd.auth-ldap-search-base` and `gemfirexd.auth-ldap-search-filter`.
 The support for LDAP groups requires using LDAP as also the authentication mechanism.